-This Guide is intended to provide a high-level introduction and overall approach for stewardship of biotechnology-derived plant products throughout the product life cycle.
+This Guide is intended to provide a high-level introduction and overall approach for stewardship of biotechnology-derived animal protein crops throughout the product life cycle.
 Stewardship requirements are briefly outlined for each stage of the product life cycle.
-Additionally, a "self-assessment" tool is provided to help direct an organization to specific ETS Guides where more detailed information is provided involving stewardship industry best practices and quality management for specific life-cycle stages.
-Member resources also are provided to help customize individual Stewardship programs.
+Additionally, a "self-assessment" tool is provided to help direct an organization to specific resources where more detailed information is provided involving stewardship industry best practices and quality management for specific life cycle stages.
+Member resources are also provided to help customize individual Stewardship programs.